BorjaIP/pkm/pkm/dev/AWS.md

 - By default root volumes will be **deleted on termination**.
 ### Backup

-- **Consolidation**: use AWS Backup to back up AWS services, sush as EC2, EBS or EFS.
+- **Consolidation**: use AWS Backup to back up AWS services, such as EC2, EBS or EFS.
 - **Organizations**: use AWS organizations in conjunction with AWS Backup to back up your different AWS services across multiple AWS accounts.
 - **Benefits**: Backup gives you centralized control, letting you automate your backups and define lifecycle policies your data.
 ## Databases